Consider this a happening, a sparkling and flavourful event for urban developers, planners, thinkers, bankers, bikers, artists and IT guys.

-A two-day long international happening (a non-conference) dedicated to unusual ideas for the future development of cities will take place in two unique venues in Riga – “Godvil” in the territory of former factory “VEF” (May 31st) and VEF Culture Palace (June 1st).
+A two-day long international happening (a non-conference) dedicated to unusual ideas for the future development of cities will take place in two unique venues in Riga – Railway Museum (May 30th) and the floating venue NOASS (May 31st).

 Taichi Goto is Founder and President of Region Works LLC, and Visiting Professor of Global Innovation Center, Kyushu University.
 As a project designer he works with variety of stakeholders in designing and managing strategic projects for sustainable development.
 His recent works focus on placemaking, economic development and societal innovation, and ranges from a rural town with 5,000 residents to a bustling city center of Shibuya, Tokyo.
 He loves tennis, football, eating and travel, which he believes all essential for quality of life.

 Arjan is a serial entrepreneur combining science and business.
 He successfully grew his machine learning company in 2011 to 15 employees and sold it.
 After that he worked in the Core Data Science team of Booking.com combining behavioral & data science.
 Currently is helping setup the Jheronimus Academy of Data Science an new academic institute in Europe aiming to combine data science and entrepreneurship.
 He writes for different data science outlets.